Chuck Howley

-Charles Louis Howley (born June 28, 1936) is an American former professional football player who was a linebacker for 15 seasons in the National Football League (NFL), primarily with the Dallas Cowboys.
-He spent his first two seasons with the Chicago Bears, who selected him seventh overall in the 1958 NFL draft, and played the remainder of his career for the Cowboys.
-Recognized as an original member of the Doomsday Defense, Howley received six Pro Bowl and five first-team All-Pro selections, while appearing in two consecutive Super Bowls and winning Super Bowl VI.
-Howley was also named the MVP of Super Bowl V and is the only player on a losing team to receive the award.
+Charles Louis Howley (born June 28, 1936) is an American former professional football linebacker who played in the National Football League (NFL) for 15 seasons, primarily with the Dallas Cowboys.
+He played college football for the West Virginia Mountaineers, earning three consecutive All-SoCon selections.
+Howley was selected seventh overall in the 1958 NFL draft by the Chicago Bears, where spent his first two seasons, before playing the remainder of his career with the Cowboys.

+An original member of the Doomsday Defense, Howley received six Pro Bowl and five first-team All-Pro selections, while appearing in two consecutive Super Bowls and winning Super Bowl VI.
+Howley was also named MVP of Super Bowl V and is the only player on a losing team to receive the award.
 He was inducted into the Pro Football Hall of Fame in 2023.

 Early life

 Howley was born and raised in Wheeling, West Virginia.
 He initially enrolled at Wheeling Central Catholic High School, before transferring to Warwood High School.
 He lettered in football, basketball, and baseball.
 In football, he was first-team all-state and all-OVAC as a senior.
 As a teenager he also competed in gymnastics.
 He graduated in 1954.